aaniaahh/assignments/OOP_Primer/definitions.md

 A function provided by a class in C++ and some other object-oriented languages to delete an object, also know as the inverse of a constructor.

+_If you can spot a '~' function in a class, you've found some type of destructor._

 ```cpp

 public: